top of page

 The College Academy is a college readiness workshop conducted by precollege and college experts that will prepare students for competitive admission into higher education institutions.
 Led by Daniel Thomas, primary emphasis will be placed on the value of postsecondary education, the variety of college options available, college readiness (i.e., academic, social, cultural, and personal), assessments of college admission materials, and funding opportunities.
 The College Academy will also offer insight into accessing local and national resources and support systems to gain exposure, garner experience, and build a competitive college portfolio.

 The Graduate School Academy (GSA) provides opportunities to undergraduate participants that enhance their academic and professional profiles.
-Led by Drs.
-LaVar J. and Sherri Charleston, faculty and staff from a variety of academic and administrative positions cover themes including: (a) graduate school preparation, challenges, and opportunities; (b) implications for future academic careers; and (c) developing action plans for future collaborations and initiatives to enhance the graduate education experiences of Black graduate students.
+Led by Dr. Sherri Charleston of Harvard University and Dr. Catherine Chan of University of Wisconsin-Madison, faculty and staff from a variety of academic and administrative positions cover themes including: (a) graduate school preparation, challenges, and opportunities; (b) implications for future academic careers; and (c) developing action plans for future collaborations and initiatives to enhance the graduate education experiences of Black graduate students.
 While undergraduate students are a primary target of the GSA, graduate students and professionals alike are welcome to participate in and benefit from these workshops.

 bottom of page